 Place the next darkest layer on top and add more frosting.
 Repeat until you have stacked every layer and be sure to end with the white layer on top.

-Cover the cake in a crumb coat of buttercream, chill for about 30 minutes in fridge, and then cover in a final smooth coat of buttercream.
+Cover the cake in a crumb coat of buttercream, chill for about 30 minutes in the fridge, and then cover in a final smooth coat of buttercream.

 For the outside decoration, I pressed three different color green sprinkles into the upper edge of the cake.
 I tried to get the darkest color at the very edge, then the medium green in the middle, then a lightest green trickling down a bit.